 Servo and link.
 Link allows you to link circuits 5 and 6 so that they activate simultaneously.
-This is intended to allow Apogee to power very high startup current devices.
+This is intended to allow Aurora to power very high startup current devices.
 To use this feature you configure either circuit 5 or 6 to be linked and the other is automatically linked.
+To take advantage of the high current plug the powered device into both circuits.

 Servo also uses both circuits 3 and 4, but for a different purpose.
 This mode is intended to allow you to control servo motor operated devices such as exhaust valves, hood lifters and wing actuators.
-Holding your finger on either the reverse or forward buttons will activate the servo motor in the intended direction. (requires optional servo adapter)

-Note: For both servo and link functionality it's essential to set the circuit breaker levels to be the same on both circuits.
+Holding your finger on either the reverse or forward buttons will activate the servo motor in the intended direction. (requires optional servo adapter) Note: For both servo and link functionality it's essential to set the circuit breaker levels to be the same on both circuits.